 OGE uses its FOIA Tracking and Reporting System to post records processed for release under the FOIA, with applicable exemptions, directly to its website.
 OGE's use of the FOIA Tracking and Reporting System facilitated overall FOIA efficiency by eliminating the manual, time-consuming steps previously required to post FOIA records.
-In addition, OGE is exploring new technology to assist with processing records for release, including managing records and applying redactions.

-2. OIP issued guidance in 2017 encouraging agencies to regularly review their FOIA websites to ensure that they contain essential resources and are informative and user-friendly.
+3. OIP issued guidance in 2017 encouraging agencies to regularly review their FOIA websites to ensure that they contain essential resources and are informative and user-friendly.
 Has your agency reviewed its FOIA website(s) during the reporting period to ensure it addresses the elements noted in the guidance?